-My research focuses on formal models of social influence and social networks phenomena and on collective opinion formation, at the interface between logic, judgment aggregation theory, network theory, social epistemology, and artificial intelligence.
+My research focuses on formal models of social influence and social networks phenomena and on collective opinion formation and decision making, at the interface between logic, judgment aggregation theory, network theory, social epistemology, and artificial intelligence.
 I’m also interested in modal logics, graph theory, social choice theory, social psychology, formal learning theory, philosophy of science, self-reference problems, and limitative results in logic.

-Before my current position, I was a postdoc at the Department of Computer Science of the University of Liverpool, as a member of Davide Grossi‘s project “Foundations of Opinion Formation in Autonomous Systems”, where we started bridging judgment aggregation theory and social network analysis (see our paper on liquid democracy, and our paper on stabilization of opinion diffusion).
+Before that, I was already a postdoc at the Department of Computer Science of the University of Liverpool, as a member of Davide Grossi‘s project “Foundations of Opinion Formation in Autonomous Systems”, where we started bridging judgment aggregation theory and social network analysis (see our paper on liquid democracy, and our paper on stabilization of opinion diffusion).

 My PhD thesis, Dynamics Logics of Networks: Information Flow and the Spread of Opinion, applies logical tools to collective behavior and diffusion in social networks.
 It was written under the supervision of Johan van Benthem and Sonja Smets at the Institute for Logic, Language and Computation (ILLC), University of Amsterdam.
 The thesis focuses on information and opinion dynamics in social contexts.

 The first half introduces logical modeling of social phenomena involving correlated opinions in groups, such as informational cascades (see my paper) and pluralistic ignorance (see my paper).
 For an informal introduction to my work on collective failures, see this interview for the newspaper Trouw (in Dutch).